 Dear Sobatech community,

-Evidently, there are multiple ways to measure mass homogeneity.
-During trials at our demo center we sometimes simply dose a few drops of liquid coloring into the mass to see how the coloring diffuses into the product.
-Please see the picture below.
+Evidently, there are multiple ways to measure dough homogeneity.
+During trials at our demo center we sometimes simply dose a few drops of liquid coloring into the dough to see how the coloring diffuses into the product.

-Another way to measure mass homogeneity is to take a small amount of product and put it in between two oval glasses.
-The product is pressed in between the glasses and hold against bright day-light.
+Another way to measure dough homogeneity is to take a small amount of product and put it in between two oval glasses.
+The dough is pressed in between the glasses and hold against bright day-light.
 This allows to closely analyze the mass, its texture and possible lumps or other inconsistencies.
 To show you the effectiveness of this measure – we executed a small experiment.

 A liquid dough consisting of water and a premix of solids was created.
-Thereafter we treated the mass with three separate mechanical forces:
+Thereafter we treated the dough with three separate mechanical forces: